List of Cthulhu Mythos deities: Aiueb Gnshal

-Aiueb Gnshal (The Eyes Between Worlds, The Child-Minded God) is a mysterious Outer God, who has his abode in a forgotten temple located somewhere in Bhutan.
-He appears as a formless black void, with seven pulsing orb-like eyes, and is mainly worshiped by ghouls, which tribute him in a defiled cult described in the mysterious Cambuluc Scrolls of the wizard Lang-Fu, dating back 1295 AD.
+Aiueb Gnshal (The Eyes Between Worlds, The Child-Minded God) is a mysterious Lesser Other God, who has his abode in a forgotten temple located somewhere in Bhutan.
+He appears as a formless black void, with seven pulsing orb-like eyes, and is mainly worshiped by ghouls, which tribute him in a defiled cult described in the mysterious Cambuluc Scrolls of the wizard Lang-Fu, dating back to 1295 AD.
 Peering through the eyes of this god, after a hideous and devastating ritual, allows one to see straight into Azathoth's court.
-It is rumoured that the powers of Mongolian warlord Temujin (Genghis Khan) was a favour of Aiueb Gnshal.
+In the Cthulhu Mythos, it is rumoured that the powers of Mongolian warlord Temujin (Genghis Khan) was a favour of Aiueb Gnshal.